Yendis99/UCDavisCyberSec/README.md

 ### Elk Configuration
 .
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually.
-Ansible automation allows you to create and repidly deploy your Virtual Machine with YAML playbook files.
+Ansible automation allows you to create and rapidly deploy your Virtual Machine with YAML playbook files.
 This is also a repeatable process that allows you to modify and re-configure as necessary.

 The elkinstall playbook implements the following tasks: